 - Customers must store all Slack data in a single region.

-- If you’re using the free version of Slack or the Standard subscription, you’ll need to upgrade to the Plus subscription first.
+- If you’re using the free version of Slack or the Pro subscription, you’ll need to upgrade to the Business+ subscription first.

 - Contact our Sales team to set up data residency for your organisation.

 In the table below, see where data residency is available and the corresponding backup regions.

 |Data residency region||Data backup region|

 |Paris, France||Frankfurt, Germany|

 |Tokyo, Japan||Osaka, Japan|